duckfuss/wikiGraph/README.md

 this is an educational project only

+# Features
+- multi language support
+- graph simulation using spring physics
+- search arbritrary breadth and depth of pages
+- random starting pages

 # What does it need
 - selenium  (scrape wikipedia)
 - pygame    (display network)
 - pymunk    (spring physics)